sap-tutorials/btp-dev-guidance/tutorials/build-cap-app/build-cap-app.md

 ### Create services

 It's a good practice in CAP to create single-purpose services.
-Hence, let's define a `ProcessorService` for support engineers to process incidents created by customers.
+Hence, let's define a `ProcessorService` for support engineers to process incidents created by customers and an `AdminService` for administrators to perform admin activities such as analysing audit logs.

-To create the service definition:
+To create the services' definition:

 1. In the **srv** folder, create a new **services.cds** file.